 Butterflies and insects

-We source all insects, butterflies and moths from reputable entomologists that we trust from the UK, Europe and US.
+We source all insects, butterflies and moths from reputable entomologists and breeders that we trust from the UK, Europe and US.

 By creating a market for them, global conservatories and aviaries help sustain natural habitats, contributing to the prevention of habitat indestruction and deforestation as tropical forests are declining at an alarming and quick rate.
 The butterflies and insects we use are hand reared and are from conservatories that help maintain the balance of natural habitat.
 Part will be released into the wild, part stays in the conservatory and die of natural causes.
 The insects and butterflies raised are free from predators and are collected once they pass away.
 No insect we use is ever caught in the wild or killed for our work and are colected responsibly from these sources.
 I never work with endangered species. and rehydrate, pin and mount the butterflies and insects myself.